ShroudofDark/SleepingTA/README.md

 The sleeping TA is the same problem, but in this case its just a teacher assistant helping students instead of a barber.

+If you want to create your own test data in a text document, the columns are identified as such:

+Student ID, First Arrival Time, Time needed from TA

 # Requirements

 	* Make